Contains the active ingredient omeprazole

 Taking other medicines

-Do not take APO-OMEPRAZOLE if you are taking the following medicine:
+Do not take this medicine if you are taking the following medicine:

-- phenytoin – a medicine used to treat epilepsy or fits
+- phenytoin, used to treat epilepsy or fits

-- warfarin & clopidogrel – medicines used to prevent blood clots
+- warfarin and clopidogrel, used to prevent blood clots

-- diazepam – a medicine used to treat anxiety and some other conditions
+- diazepam, used to treat anxiety and some other conditions

-- ketoconazole, itraconazole, voriconazole – medicines used to treat fungal infection
+- ketoconazole, itraconazole or voriconazole, used to treat fungal infections

-- clarithromycin or rifampicin – medicines used to treat viral infections atazanavir and nelfinavir – medicines used to treat viral infections such as HIV
+- atazanavir or nelfinavir, used to treat viral infections such as HIV

-- tacrolimus – a medicine used to assist in organ transplants
+- tacrolimus and mycophenolate mofetil, immunosuppressants used to assist in organ transplants

 - erlotinib or related medicines used to treat cancer

-These medicines may be affected by APO-OMEPRAZOLE or may affect how well it works.
+These medicines may be affected by omeprazole or may affect how well it works.
 You may need different amounts of your medicine or you may need to take different medicines.
-Your doctor can tell you what to do if you are taking any other medicines.

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking this medicine.

-If you have not told your doctor about any of these medicines, tell them before you take APO-OMEPRAZOLE.
+If you have not told your doctor about any of these medicines, tell them before you take this medicine.